My Love Is Your Love

 My Love Is Your Love is the fourth studio album by American singer Whitney Houston, released worldwide on November 17, 1998.
-It was Houston's first studio album in eight years, following I'm Your Baby Tonight (1990) although she had participated on three movie soundtracks during that period.
-My Love Is Your Love is composed of mid-tempo R&B, hip hop soul, pop and dance music, produced by musicians such as Rodney Jerkins, Soulshock & Karlin, Missy Elliott, Wyclef Jean, David Foster, Lauryn Hill, and Babyface.
+The album is one of the best-selling female albums of all time, having been certified four times platinum in both the United States and Europe.
+As of May 2000, My Love Is Your Love sold over 10 million copies worldwide.
+It was Houston's first studio album in eight years, following I'm Your Baby Tonight (1990) although she had contributed to three movie soundtracks during that period (performing all songs on the soundtrack to The Preacher's Wife).
+Musically, My Love Is Your Love is a hip hop and R&B album that is composed of elements of pop, gospel and dance music, produced by musicians such as Whitney Houston herself, Rodney Jerkins, Soulshock & Karlin, Missy Elliott, Wyclef Jean, David Foster, Lauryn Hill, and Babyface.

 It is notable for introducing elements of hip hop into Houston's work, only sparingly used in her previous material.
-Although the album sold less than Houston's previous albums in the US, it was globally successful selling over 10 million copies.
-It was certified four times platinum in the United States.
-Particularly, the album was a hit in Europe, peaking #1 for 6 weeks on European Top 100 Albums, selling over 4.3 million copies.
-It generated several hit singles: "When You Believe", a duet with Mariah Carey, which won an Academy Award for Best Original Song for at the 71st Annual Academy Awards ceremony; "Heartbreak Hotel", which features Kelly Price and Faith Evans; "It's Not Right but It's Okay".
-The title track "My Love Is Your Love", was certified platinum and became Houston's third-best-selling single ever; and "I Learned from the Best".
+The album was a hit in Europe, topping the European Top 100 Albums chart for six weeks, selling over 4.3 million copies.
+It generated several hit singles: "When You Believe", a duet with Mariah Carey, which won an Academy Award for Best Original Song at the 71st Academy Awards ceremony; "Heartbreak Hotel", which features Kelly Price and Faith Evans; "It's Not Right but It's Okay"; The title track, "My Love Is Your Love", was certified platinum and became Houston's third-best-selling single ever; and "I Learned from the Best".

-My Love Is Your Love received positive reviews.
+My Love Is Your Love received positive reviews and is regarded as one of her best studio albums.
 At the 42nd Grammy Awards of 2000, the album received seven nominations, including Best R&B Album and Best R&B Song, twice.
 Houston won for Best Female R&B Vocal Performance for "It's Not Right But It's Okay", her sixth and final Grammy Award.

-Critical reception

-Upon the album's debut, the album received positive responses from music critics.
-Rob Sheffield of Rolling Stone magazine commented that "It's easily her most consistent album ever—in fact, it's her first consistent album", and praised her mature voice as follows:

-Jon Pareles, in his review for the New York Times, praised her fully developed voice, too.
-He stated that her sound was "supple and devout", comparing Carey's fidgetting sound with every phrase in "When You Believe", and commented "Ms. Houston used to be similarly showy and disjointed, but now her improvisations bring emotional coherence to technical feats."
-With expressing his interest about any connections between her troubled marriage and her new materials, commented "Lest anyone draw other conclusions from the songs, the album carries a disclaimer."
-Also, he was almost positive about songs such as "It's Not Right But It's Okay", "Heartbreak Hotel" and "My Love Is Your Love".
+The album cemented Houston's status as a pop culture icon.